uhuruos/CloverOS/README.md

 Run `rsync -av --delete rsync://nl.cloveros.ga/cloveros /your/webserver/location/` and link me the https://

 ### What if CloverOS dies?
 Will my install become useless?
+No. Switch to source by running `./cloveros_settings.sh 5`

+Or:

-No. Edit `/etc/portage/make.conf` and change
+Edit `/etc/portage/make.conf` and edit the following line:

 `EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=4 -G"`